parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

-    time: 3.33 ms
+    time: 3.79 ms

+### 2) Cell filtering

-#### We can visualize these per cell statistics in form violin plots
+We can visualize these per cell statistics in form violin plots

 ```python